Getting started

 pip install cashflower

 Start your project with creating a new model.
 You can create multiple models for each product that you work on.
-Pass on the name when creating the model, e.g. wol.
+Pass on the name when creating the model, e.g. my_model.

 from cashflower import create_model